aswna/Environment/README.md

 Client Management settings: Current location to "Out of ... premises".

 ### Troubleshooting (obsolete) ###
-Following troubles are obsolete, since my way of use changed.
+Following troubles are obsolete, since my way of use has changed.

-#### Alt-Left/Alt-Right do not switch between GNU screen windows in PuTTY
+#### Alt-Left/Alt-Right do not switch between GNU screen windows using from PuTTY
 Use default PuTTY config options, except for Terminal->Features->Disable application cursor keys mode.
 Its default setting is off, and it must be turned on.

-#### Vim key bindings do not work as expected in PuTTY
+#### Vim key bindings do not work as expected using from PuTTY
 See above.

 [1]: http://www.zsh.org/ "zsh"